nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Launching TutorBuddy
 1. Download the jar file and copy into an empty folder
-1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+1. Double-click the jar file<br>
+   Expected: Shows the GUI with sample students and tuition sessions.
 The window size may not be optimum.

 #### Saving Window Preferences
-1. Resize the window to an optimum size.
+1. Resize the window to an optimum size (Note that TutorBuddy has a resolution size limit).
 Move the window to a different location.
    Close the window.
 1. Re-launch the app by double-clicking the jar file.<br>
    Expected: The most recent window size and location is retained.